chipsalliance/rocket-chip/docs/src/diplomacy/adder_tutorial.md

 components used to define Diplomacy graph (in this case, the node), is non-lazy.
 The desired hardware for the module must be written inside `LazyModuleImp`.

-For this example, we expect two drivers, each driving an addend of equal bit widths into the adder, meaning we expect all of our downward flowing parameters to be equivalent.
-We also expect a sole monitor, so all of our upward flowing parameters should also be equivalent.
+For this example, we expect our drivers to drive addends of equal bit widths into the adder, meaning we expect all of our downward flowing parameters to be equivalent.
+We also expect a single monitor, so all of our upward flowing parameters should also be equivalent.
 Thus, we can require these properties in our `AdderNode` and simply pass on downward the first `DownwardParam` we see.
 Following the same logic, we can pass upward the first `UpwardParam` we see.